 6320 N. Western Avenue,

 23 people favorited this theater

 Built by Publix-Balaban & Katz.
 Opened on April 4th, 1931 with Nancy Carroll in “Stolen Heaven” and Laurel & Hardy in “Chickens Come Home”.
-The Nortown Theater was an Atmospheric style theater which was known for it striking sea horse, mermaid, and zodiac motifs.
-It was designed by J.E.O.
+The Nortown Theater was an Atmospheric style theater which was known for it striking seaside theme sea horse, mermaid, and zodiac motifs.
+It was designed by architect James E.O.
 Pridmore.
-The Nortown was located in the West Ridge neighborhood on Western Avenue near W. Rosemont Avenue.
+The Nortown Theater was located in the West Ridge neighborhood on N. Western Avenue near W. Rosemont Avenue.
 It featured a 3/15 Wurlitzer theater organ which was opened by organist Eddie House ‘Chicago’s Premier Singing Organist’

 The theater closed in 1990 after an unsuccessful triplexing in 1984 and was afterward used as a community center and still later, as a church.

-Just login to your account and subscribe to this theater
+Just login to your account and subscribe to this theater.

 I wish I could have seen this place when it was still operational..
 I was privileged to be able to go in 2007 to assist in some of the salvaging.
 We found so many remarkable things in there.
 It was pretty cool to find the old candy wrappers, ticket stubs, matchbooks underneath the seats as they were coming out.
 It was beautiful inside even half torn down.

 Ultimately, the occupant of the Nortown site will be…a Wendy’s.